 In the end, Huey, Duey, and Louie collect their treats and Hazel departs.
 A final shot shows an enchanted Jack-o’-lantern suddenly pop onto the screen saying “Boo!” to the viewers before smiling.

 A print adaptation by Carl Barks was published simultaneously in the Donald Duck comic book.
 Barks was given a storyboard of the film by Ralph Wright while production of the film was still in progress.

 Barks was asked to create a 32-page comic adaptation, yet Barks did not believe he had enough material.
 He made up some of his own material, even creating new characters such as Smorgie the Bad.

 When the final product was sent to the publisher, Barks’ segment with Smorgie was rejected, and the story was cut to 27 pages.
 To fill out the rest of the comic book, Barks had to create an additional story called “Hobblin’ Gobblins.”

 Disneyland Records also produced an audio adaptation that was narrated by Ginny Tyler who also voices Witch Hazel.
-This version was twelve minutes long and also included a song and story from the Haunted Mansion Disneyland attraction.Disclaimer: This website includes affiliate links to Amazon and as an Amazon Associate the owner of this website earns a very minuscule amount from qualifying purchases.
+This version was twelve minutes long and also included a song and story from the Haunted Mansion Disneyland attraction.MOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
+Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
+Thank you.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.